nagasudhirpulla/taming_python/blog/skills/syslog_server_python.md

 * Use nssm to run this batch script as a windows background service
 * Make the startup type of this service as 'Automatic', so that the service will start upon system reboot
+* A blogpost on using nssm to run a script as a windows background service can be found [here]()

 <hr/>